 Here you can find both my short reviews, say < 4 paragraphs, and links to those which are blog posts.

 In a few instances, I have welcomed guest posts by select friends.
-If you want to know more about the author of any guest reviews, click the link in each.
+If you want to know more about the author of any guest reviews, click the relevant link in each.

 YOUR views on my reviews are welcome below.
 Just be certain to follow the Posting Rules.
 Spanks a lot.